EIAgov/NEMS/README.md

 NEMS produces a general equilibrium solution for energy supply and demand in the U.S. energy markets on an annual basis.

 EIA's Office of Energy Analysis develops and maintains NEMS to support the _Annual Energy Outlook_ (AEO).
-EIA analysts perform policy analyses requested by decisionmakers in the White House; the U.S. Congress; offices within the U.S. Department of Energy (DOE), including program offices; and other government agencies.
+EIA analysts perform policy analyses requested by decisionmakers in the White House; the U.S. Congress; offices within the U.S. Department of Energy, including program offices; and other government agencies.
 Users outside of EIA use NEMS for a variety of purposes.

 The [AEO page](https://www.eia.gov/outlooks/aeo/) contains results from many EIA analysis products that rely on NEMs.